 The business tax is based on a square footage of businesses, and more information can be found under General Fund Revenue Description later in this section.
 The tax became effective January 2023, with the rate through January 2025 being 50% of the full rate, or 3.75 cents per square foot per month.
 The full rate will be assessed starting January 2025 at 7.5 cents per square foot per month.
 The tax has an annual cap of $0.5 million per business and both the rate and the cap will be increased by 2.5% annually beginning in FY 2027.

-The FY 2026 Proposed Budget assumes $6.5 million, a 23.6% or $1.2 million increase compared to FY 2025 Adjusted Budget of $5.3 million.
+The FY 2026 Adjusted Budget assumes $6.7 million, a 18% or $1.0 million increase compared to FY 2025 Adjusted Budget of $5.3 million.
 This revenue level represents a stabilized baseline, as FY 2026 is the first full year of the full tax rate.
 Discovery and compliance efforts remain a focus to capture and recover business tax revenue.

 Table 1: FY 2024 Actual Business Tax Revenue and Programmed Expenses